mmorales45/EKF-SLAM/nusim/README.md

 By Marco Morales

 ## Overview
-The nusim package allows the simualtion of a turtlebot3 that can be viewed in RVIZ.
-In this simualation, there are a number of obstacles in the enviornment that are presented as red cylinders.
+The nusim package allows the simulation of a turtlebot3 that can be viewed in RVIZ.
+In this simulation, there are a number of obstacles in the environment that are presented as red cylinders.

+An important thing to note is that the user can change the parameters of the simulation by editing the basic_world.yaml.

+### Parameters

 ### Launchfile
 The launchfile, `nusim.launch`, is the main launchfile for the package and it runs the simulation node, `nusim.cpp`, RVIZ, and loads the yaml file for the parameters.
 There are arguments within the launchfile that the user can define when running the launchfile.

-To run the launchfile with the arguments all set to the default, run the following run.
+To run the launchfile, run the following line.
 `roslaunch nusim nusim.launch`

-Arguments can be set in the launchfile line as can be seen in the example below.
-`roslaunch nusim nusim.launch rate:=100`

-#### Arguments
-There are a number of arguments that can be defined by the user.

-`rate`
-The parameter rate sets the frequency of the main loop in the node.

 ### Services
 There are two services that can be called in the package.